Cloud Software Development: All You Need to Know

 Migration

-Nowadays, companies alter and/or mix these principles to fit their specific business requirements.
+Nowadays, companies alter and/or mix these principles to fit the specific business requirements.

 Verification